llttab - LLT configuration file

 peertrouble: Mark a link of a peer node as "troubled", if do not receive any packet on that link for this timer interval.
 Once a link is marked as "troubled", LLT will not send any data on that link till there is at least one active link available.
 The default value is 200.

 peerinact: Mark a link of a peer node as "inactive", if do not receive any packet on that link for this timer interval.
 Once a link is marked as "inactive", LLT will not send any data on that link.
-The default value is 1600.
+The default value is 3200 on AIX and 1600 on other platforms.
 This timer value should always be greater than peertrouble timer value.

 oos: If received packets remain out-of-sequence for this timer interval, send a NAK to the sender.
 The default value is 10.